 Navigating Dietary Restrictions: Vegetarian, Vegan, and Gluten-Free Options

-My journey through Hiroshima’s kitchens showed me something new.
+Your journey through Hiroshima’s kitchens shows you something new.
 Even with a dashi-rich culture, there’s room for change.
 For those who avoid animal products or gluten, the city has answers.

 Buddhist temple restaurants serve shojin ryori, a plant-based Japanese cuisine with a long history.
-These time-tested recipes show that vegetarian food in Hiroshima can be as good as any meat dish.
+These time-tested recipes show that vegetarian food in this can be as good as any meat dish.

-At Myoshin-ji’s tea house, I found tofu-based suimono broths that changed my view of vegan Japanese restaurants.
+At Myoshin-ji’s tea house, you find tofu-based suimono broths that change your view of vegan Japanese restaurants.
 The secret is finding places where chefs truly understand shojin ryori.
 Here, plant-based meals are celebrated, not seen as a compromise.

 - Request kikunae